beezy-dev/verbose-couscous/docs/community/k8s-secrets.md

 Finally, to actually create the secret within the Kubernetes cluster, run the following:

+??? note "CLI only" inline end
+    While convenient from a GitOps perspective, the YAML manifest is optional as secret can be create using the ```kubectl create secret``` command.

 ```bash title="create a secret based on a YAML manifest"
 kubectl apply -f mysecret.yml
 ```

-??? note "CLI only"
-    While convenient from a GitOps perspective, the YAML manifest is optional as secret can be create using the ```kubectl create secret``` command.

 The above is trivial as they are commons to any Kubernetes API objects CURD operations.
 However, the sequence workflow might help with the mitigation path.
 The overall process can be drafted with the following diagram: